Twitter4J/Twitter4J/readme-libs.txt

 readme-libs.txt - this file
-twitter4j-core.jar - REST and Search API support twitter4j-examples.jar - examples : use with twitter4j-core, twitter4j-async and twitter4j-stream
+twitter4j-core.jar - REST and Search API support twitter4j-examples.jar - examples : use with twitter4j-core